spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/tableau/index.html.md

     1. Click `Allow`
     1. Your browser tab should display the following message: `Tableau created this window to authenticate.
 It is now safe to close it.`
     1. Close your browser tab and continue in Tableau Desktop
+    * Note: The Snowflake Oauth token for Tableau Desktop expires in a day.
+You'll need to reauthenticate every day to keep working with the data.
 * Data Sources published in Tableau Online
     1. Connect > Search for Data > Tableau Server
     1. Quick Connect > Tableau Online